Fira: Can We Achieve Full-rank Training of LLMs Under Low-rank Constraint?: Introduction

 In light of this, we propose a new memory-efficient training framework for LLMs, called \textbf{Fira}, which, to the best of our knowledge, is the first to achieve \textbf{f}ull-rank tra\textbf{i}ning while consistently maintaining a low-\textbf{ra}nk constraint.
 To achieve this goal, a significant challenge is that the low-rank constraint makes it hard to preserve complete optimizer states (e.g., gradient momentum and variance) of full-rank weights in the commonly-used adaptive optimizer (e.g., Adam).
-As a result, the adaptive optimizer fails to correct the full-rank raw gradient according to the optimizer states.
-Without this correction, adaptive optimization algorithms would degrade into simple SGD, leading to significantly reduced optimization performance \citep{kingma2014adam, zhang2019gradient}.
+As a result, the adaptive optimizer fails to correct the raw gradients without corresponding optimizer states.
+Without this correction, adaptive optimization algorithms would degrade into simple stochastic gradient descent (SGD), leading to significantly reduced optimization performance \citep{kingma2014adam, zhang2019gradient}.
 This point is further validated in Section \ref{Norm-Based-Scaling} and Section \ref{Ablation_Study}.

-Fortunately, we observe an interesting phenomenon during LLM training: the \emph{scaling factor} \footnote{The scaling factor $\phi_t(R_t)$ is defined as $\frac{||\psi(R_t)||}{||R_t||}$, where $||R_t||$ is the norm of the raw gradient, $||\psi(R_t)||$ is the norm of the gradient corrected by the gradient correction function $\psi$ of the optimizer (e.g., Adam).} of the optimizer (e.g., Adam) is similar from low-rank training to full-rank training.
-As illustrated in Figure~\ref{fig:motivation}, if we sort the weight matrices by their average scaling factors, we can obtain a similar rank order.
-A detailed quantitative analysis of this similarity is presented in Appendix \ref{quantitative_analysis} and \ref{largesim}.
+Fortunately, we observe an interesting phenomenon during LLM training: at weight matrix level, the scaling factors \footnote{The scaling factor $\phi_t(R_t)$ is defined as $\frac{\|\psi(R_t)\|} {\|R_t\|}$, where $\|R_t\|$ is the norm of the raw gradient, $\|\psi(R_t)\|$ is the norm of the gradient corrected by the gradient correction function $\psi$ of the optimizer (e.g., Adam).} of low-rank gradients exhibit strong similarity to those of full-rank gradients.
+As illustrated in Table~\ref{similar-table}, Cosine Similarity and Mean Squared Error (MSE) between low-rank and full-rank scaling factors exhibit significant similarity (Cosine Similarity close to 1, while MSE close to 0).
+Detailed quantitative analyses of this similarity are presented in Appendix \ref{quantitative_analysis}.

+Based on this observation, we put forward a norm-based scaling method that utilizes the scaling factor of a weight matrix in low-rank training to replace the corresponding matrix's scaling factor in full-rank training.
+In this way, our scaling factor can also play a similar role in correcting the raw gradient, as adaptive optimizers do.
+Therefore, we can enable full-rank training while preserving the low-rank constraint.